denzel-farmer/PLT-Crusty/docs/type-checking.md

 # Generic Checking Rules
 - Need to declare variables before they are used

+- Check that field types in structures exist? (only really matters if it is another structure)
+    - doesn't seem like we do this now, should add check in semant that structures actually exist

+# Input to Linear Checking

+ - sast representing program, containing
+    - Structure definitions containing valid fields (i.e. if they are structures, those structures exist)

 # Linear Checking Rules
 - All values in the program are either linear or nonlinear/unrestricted
     - primitive values are, by default, unrestricted